Copper: Physical

-Copper, silver, and gold are in group 11 of the periodic table; these three metals have one s-orbital electron on top of a filled d-electron shell and are characterized by high ductility, and electrical and thermal conductivity.
+Copper, silver, and gold are in group 11 of the periodic table; these three metals have one s-orbital electron on top of a filled d-electron shell and are characterized by high ductility and electrical and thermal conductivity.
 The filled d-shells in these elements contribute little to interatomic interactions, which are dominated by the s-electrons through metallic bonds.
 Unlike metals with incomplete d-shells, metallic bonds in copper are lacking a covalent character and are relatively weak.
 This observation explains the low hardness and high ductility of single crystals of copper.
 At the macroscopic scale, introduction of extended defects to the crystal lattice, such as grain boundaries, hinders flow of the material under applied stress, thereby increasing its hardness.
 For this reason, copper is usually supplied in a fine-grained polycrystalline form, which has greater strength than monocrystalline forms.

 The softness of copper partly explains its high electrical conductivity (59.6×10^6 S/m) and high thermal conductivity, second highest (second only to silver) among pure metals at room temperature.
 This is because the resistivity to electron transport in metals at room temperature originates primarily from scattering of electrons on thermal vibrations of the lattice, which are relatively weak in a soft metal.
-The maximum possible current density of copper in open air is approximately 3.1×10^6 A/m^{2}, above which it begins to heat excessively.

 Copper is one of a few metallic elements with a natural color other than gray or silver.
 Pure copper is orange-red and acquires a reddish tarnish when exposed to air.
 This is due to the low plasma frequency of the metal, which lies in the red part of the visible spectrum, causing it to absorb the higher-frequency green and blue colors.

 As with other metals, if copper is put in contact with another metal in the presence of an electrolyte, galvanic corrosion will occur.